aweymo/cs_land/index.md

     slug: bg2
     content: A<span class="Apple-converted-space"> </span>prominent theme throughout
-      this research is the concept of "retaining" the American character in Washington and Oregon, when it was clearly roiling with development.
-A near constant theme in the collection are settlers gauging other immigrant groups on their ability to assimilate or "Americanize," with particular focus on differentiating between "New Immigrants" and "Old Immigrants," for groups that may have only arrived within ten years of one another.
+      this research is the concept of "retaining" the American character in Washington and Oregon, when it was clearly churning with development.
+Settlers perpetually gauge other immigrant groups on their ability to assimilate or "Americanize," with particular focus on differentiating between "New Immigrants" and "Old Immigrants," though they may have only arrived within ten years of one another.
   col_3:
     headline: ''
     slug: bg3